bobbyiliev/k8s-nginx/README.md

 ## Notes

-- The application will be available on port 8080 (automatically configured by GitHub Actions using iptables)
+- The application will be available on port 8080 (automatically configured by GitHub Actions using kubectl port-forward)
 - Direct access to minikube NodePort is available on port 30080
 - HPA will scale pods between 2-10 replicas based on CPU usage (50% threshold)
 - The GitHub Actions workflow automatically updates the deployment image reference
-- iptables forwarding rules persist without requiring any running processes (more reliable than socat)
+- kubectl port-forward is the standard Kubernetes way to expose services locally - simple and reliable
 - Make sure to replace placeholder values (YOUR-USERNAME, YOUR-REPO, etc.) with actual values
 - For production deployments, consider using LoadBalancer or proper Ingress with TLS